 If the kidney is working more than 15% then the stone is removed.

-Answer: Kidney is such a part of the body that whatever part of it is damaged
+Answer: The Kidney is such a part of the body that whatever part of it is damaged